-RER and Métro trains with bus or ORLYVAL combinations are a good public transportation alternative to Le Bus Direct (previously Les Cars Air France) for travel to Aéroport Paris-Orly ORY.
+RER and Métro trains with bus or ORLYVAL combinations are good public transportation alternatives to Le Bus Direct (previously Les Cars Air France) for travel to Aéroport Paris-Orly ORY.

 Getting to Paris-Orly Airport (ORY) by RER and Metro Trains